 - Pour canola oil into a non-stick frying pan and turn heat on medium to medium-high.

-- In assembly line fashion, coat a chicken tender in the egg wash, then the flour mixture.
-Coat the now floured chicken tender in the egg wash a second time and then coat in the bread crumb mixture.
+- In assembly line fashion, coat a chicken tender in the flour, then the egg wash, and then the bread crumb mixture.

 - Prep a serving plate by placing it near the frying pan with a couple of paper towels on top.
 We will put the finished chicken tenders on top of the paper towels, and they will soak up any excess oil.

 - Once the oil in the frying pan is hot place each chicken tender in the pan and begin frying.
 I use tongs to turn the chicken as it cooks but a regular fork will work as well.

 - Once the chicken strips have a nice dark brown color I will pull one out and cut into it to make sure there is no pink left in the middle.
 If there is pink in the center, then let it cook for a bit longer.
 If there’s no pink, then place the chicken strips on the serving plate.